Chesterkxng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 : a script that counts the number of directories in the path 4-global-variables
-: create a script that lists environment variables
+: create a script that lists environment variables 5-local-variables
+: Create a script that lists all local variables and environment variables, and functions.